lucykamau-lk/NRS-528_Application_of_GIS_in_Python/Code Challenge 04/README.md

 2. Converting Excel to Table

-The input data is Meshanticut Precipitation.csv acquired from (https://hdsc.nws.noaa.gov/pfds/) and by using 'Excel to Table.py' the output file are in Final.zip
+The input data is Meshanticut Precipitation Data.csv acquired from (https://hdsc.nws.noaa.gov/pfds/) and by using 'Excel to Table.py' the output file are in Final.zip